Battle of Morotai: Preliminary attacks

 Preliminary air attacks to suppress the Japanese air forces in the vicinity of Morotai began in August 1944.
 At this time, the Allied intelligence services estimated that there were 582 Japanese aircraft within 400 mi of Morotai, 400 of which were in the objective area.
 The Allied air forces conducted heavy raids on airfields in the Halmaheras, Celebes, Ceram, Ambon, Boeroe and other areas.
 US Navy carrier-borne aircraft also attacked Japanese air units based at Mindanao and mounted further attacks on Halmahera and Celebes.
 These attacks were successful, and by 14 September it was estimated that only 60 aircraft remained in the vicinity of Morotai.

 To preserve surprise, the Allies did not bombard Morotai prior to the invasion and conducted only a few photographic reconnaissance flights over the island.
 An Allied Intelligence Bureau patrol had been landed in the island in June but the information it collected was not passed on to the Sixth Army.
-Although the Tradewind Taskforce had little information on the invasion beaches or Japanese positions, the Sixth Army did not land any of its own reconnaissance patrols on Morotai, as it was feared that these could warn the island's defenders that an attack was imminent.
+Although the Tradewind Task Force had little information on the invasion beaches or Japanese positions, the Sixth Army did not land any of its reconnaissance patrols on Morotai, as it was feared that these could warn the island's defenders that an attack was imminent.

-The Tradewind Taskforce embarked onto the invasion convoy at several bases in north-west New Guinea, and conducted landing rehearsals at Aitape and Wakde Island in early September.
+The Tradewind Task Force embarked onto the invasion convoy at several bases in north-west New Guinea, and conducted landing rehearsals at Aitape and Wakde Island in early September.
 The convoy gathered at Maffin Bay on 11 September and set out for Morotai the next day.
 Its voyage was uneventful, and the convoy arrived off Morotai on the morning of 15 September without having been detected by Japanese forces.